-Weeks-old baby dies of starvation in Gaza hospital during ongoing blockade
+Weeks-old baby starves to death as Israel kills 116 Palestinians in Gaza

-Medical sources also report 116 Palestinians killed across Gaza on Saturday, including 38 desperate residents seeking food at a GHF site.
+Medical sources say the 116 people killed on Saturday include 38 desperate residents seeking food at a GHF site.

 A Palestinian baby has died of starvation in Gaza as Israel maintains its blockade on aid supplies and fires on people forced to seek food at controversial United States-backed aid sites described as “death traps”.